 It’s not a love story, it’s a story about love

 The weird tagline for Malcolm & Marie (2021) is more earned by Enyedi’s work.
 Sure, the story aspect could be debated, but we are dealing with a film that aims to cut to the heart of the fragility of relationships.
-In that regard, it could work as a companion piece with Annette but with the utter darkness of Carax’ film replaced with a more wistful but eventually accepting manner of acknowledging that life doesn’t always turn out the way you expect.
-It’s similar to the aforementioned Manoel de Oliveria’s Francisca (1981) in that regard.
+In that regard, it could work as a companion piece with Annette, but with the utter darkness of Carax’s film replaced with a more wistful but eventually accepting manner of acknowledging that life doesn’t always turn out the way you expect.
+The aforementioned Manoel de Oliveria’s Francisca (1981) comes to mind.
 If the references are old, it’s because The Story of My Wife doesn’t feel like a new film but as an undiscovered gem from an older period.
 The

 Gijs Naber appears in virtually every scene.
 He was a last-minute replacement, but he embodies the role beautifully.
 In a film where the themes are displayed in furtive glances and the mise en scène, rather than the dialogue, the actors play a different part.
 I was slightly apprehensive of the French casting, but Léa Seydoux is livelier than she’s been in some time.
 The role is much smaller than the title suggests, but she seems to relish every moment of it.
 The real star of the film, however, is Marcell Rév.
 The DOP who incidentally once was Enyedi’s student surpasses himself with arresting images that are gripping from start to finish.